 TRANSCRIPT - A copy of the student's permanent record.
 An official transcript is one bearing the University's seal.
 An unofficial transcript bears no seal and is not acceptable as a genuine copy of a student's record by other universities.
-Fee for an official transcript is \$1 per copy unless the student has a financial obligation outstanding in which case the fee is the full amount outstanding plus \$1.
+There is no fee for a transcript unless the student has a financial obligation outstanding in which case the fee is the full amount outstanding.